 For typical stop lamp the typical values: IHV = 100 cd and an area of about 100 cm2.

-This means an average luminance (Lavg) of 100 cd / 100 cm2 = 1 cd/cm2 = 10.000 cd/m2.
+This would correspond with an average luminance (Lavg) of 100 cd / 100 cm2 = 1 cd/cm2 = 10.000 cd/m2.
 Then 5% is corresponding with 500 cd/m2, which has been used numerous times to determine the effective projected luminous lens area according to the American Federal Motor Vehicle Safety Standard No. 108 (FMVSS108).

 Regulations 48, 148, 149 and 150 shall be reviewed for using the wording “illuminating surface” or “light-emitting surface”.
 In principle the wording has to be replaced by apparent surface.

-The examples of Annex 3 were intended for a better understanding of the concepts.
+The examples (images) of Annex 3 were intended for a better understanding of the concepts.
 However in the view of the various discussions and many different interpretations, the question now arises whether the examples of Annex 3 are still serving the intended purposed.
 Especially with the proposed simplified wording.
 The proposal does not refer to Annex 3 anymore, implying that all examples related to apparent surface would be superfluous and could be removed.
 Therefore deletion of (a number of) examples in Annex 3 is considered.

 List of documents (in blue the Dutch contributions)